 Crawfish Bisque

 My husband loves a good old crawfish boil.
-I like crawfish, but not the process required to extract the meat … pinch the tail, suck the head.
-All that work for a tiny little morsel and the meat is usually so dang spicy I can’t even handle it.
+I like crawfish, but not the process required to extract the meat from a whole crawfish … pinch the tail, suck the head.
+All that work for a tiny little morsel and the crawfish meat is usually so dang spicy I can’t even handle it.
 Careful, my Midwestern roots are showing.

-Thankfully, NONE of that is required for this creamy crawfish bisque recipe.
-It’s velvety smooth and has all that yummy crawfish flavor without any of the work.
+Thankfully, NONE of that is required for this quick and easy crawfish bisque recipe.
+No baking and simmering stuffed crawfish heads like traditional crawfish bisque recipes.
+Just a velvety smooth bisque that has all that yummy crawfish flavor without all of the work.
+P.S.
+Don’t just save this easy recipe for Mardi Gras.
+It’s delicious all during crawfish season.

 Even though this bisque is easy to prepare, it’s big on flavor.
 To make crawfish bisque, you’ll need: